+Our Mother of Mercy is a 48 bed nursing and EMI home.
 Our Mother of Mercy Home, is situated just before the dual carriageway, leading to Warrenpoint.
 It is easily accessible and serves a wide area, including counties Armagh, Down and Louth.

 Our Mother of Mercy Home, Newry was built in 1879 by Thomas Fegan, a local wealthy businessman.
 In the 1980’s extensive renovations and remodelling of the home were undertaken to ensure the highest standard of comfort in every area.
 The home is pleasantly situated just before the dual carriageway, leading to Warrenpoint.
 It is easily accessible and serves a wide area, including counties Armagh, Down and Louth.